zobar/poang/README.md

 by Z, [Queen City Roller Girls](http://qcrg.net)
 ------------------------------------------------

-*QCRG Scoreboard 3 is under active development.*  At this point, [version 2][] is recommended for general use.
+*QCRG Scoreboard 3 is under active development,* although at this point it is minimally usable.
+For production use, [version 2][] is still recommended.
 Please visit the [Google Group][] to get support from the developers and other users.

 [Version 2]:    http://bit.ly/qcrg-scoreboard
 [Google Group]: http://groups.google.com/group/qcrg-scoreboard